 Is a Summer Capsule Wardrobe Right for You?

 So, you’ve seen how my curated summer capsule wardrobe can work.
 It’s classic, understated, neutral, and always flexible for my lifestyle.
+It helps me look and feel young, too.

 Think about how you live, where you go, how style and fashion play into your life, whether you enjoy shopping for clothes (or not), your overall budget, how often you like to switch out your clothes and outfits, and how satisfied you might be wearing the same group of clothes for a period of time.